awguitar86/BargainAppBack/README.md

 #### User

-PUT /auth/signup
+PUT /auth/signup\
-To signup all you need is an email, password, and name field `{ email: email@email.com, password: yourspecialpassword, name: John Hancock }`
+To signup all you need is an email, password, and name field

+`{ email: email@email.com, password: yourspecialpassword, name: John Hancock }`

-POST /auth/login
+POST /auth/login\
 To login you just need your email and password you signed up with.

 `{ email: email@email.com, password: yourspecialpassword }`

 #### Cars

-GET /cars
+GET /cars\
 This endpoint gets all cars in the database.
 No auth needed.

-GET /cars/:carId
+GET /cars/:carId\
 If you know the car id, this is how you get that single car.
 Just need the car id in the endpoint url.
+No auth needed.

-GET /cars/:userId
+GET /cars/user-cars/:userId\
+This is used to get all the cars from the user who posted the cars.
+This requires auth.
+Must login to use it.

+POST /cars/\
+To post a new car to sell, it requires a lot of data.